vinaybommana/cronpy/cron_idea.md

 * The string given out should be split and seen if the repeating or period command exists
 * to execute period command the attributes are read and used for the execution

+## repeating methods
+### repeating minutes
+* the minutes to be should be sent to the `@staticmethod`
+* the function makes the program to sleep for the specified period